 The Skullcandy Spoke have mediocre battery performance.
 They have just under six hours of continuous battery life, which may not be enough to last through long days on-the-go.
 Fortunately, their portable charging case offers some additional charges, and they don't take very long to charge up again.
 However, battery life can vary depending on usage, so your real-world experience may vary.

-The Skullcandy Spoke True Wireless Earbuds have reasonable Bluetooth performance.
-They're compatible with Bluetooth but unfortunately, slight audio lag on iOS may be noticeable, and their latency with Android and PCs is likely too high to be suitable for watching videos.
+The Skullcandy Spoke True Wireless Earbuds have an okay Bluetooth performance.
+They're compatible with Bluetooth, but unfortunately, slight audio lag on Android and iOS devices may be noticeable.
+Their latency on PCs is likely too high to be suitable for watching videos, though.
 However, some apps compensate for latency, so your real-world experience may vary.

 The Skullcandy Spoke Earbuds are wireless-only.
 They come with a micro-USB to USB-A cable for charging their case.